 Airvoice Wireless is an MVNO that offers low cost cell phone plans through the AT&T network.
 Most notable for their Pay As You Go plans. their pay-as-you-go plans is slightly similar to a prepaid plans in that you pay the wireless company up front, but is quite different in how the plan is used and how the cost charges are calculated.

 Page Plus is a Prepaid service offering Pay-As-You-Go plans with no contracts, no commitment and no credit checks.
+Page Plus Cellular, a mobile virtual network operator (MVNO) that uses Verizon Wireless network for providing service.

 When selecting a pay as you go cell phone plan, first consider how often you intend to use your cell phone.
 Some carriers let you buy large quantities of minutes upfront while others charge you a per-minute fee for the minutes you actually use.